 All permanent roles require a minimum commitment of 1 year, however consistency is key so we hope that all of our Sennies are able to stay long term.

-If it is a temporary SENNIES Placement (which is very rare as we only take on temporary roles on a case by case basis), then the contract length will be made clear within the job description.
+In the rare event that a temporary SENNIES placement arises (as we only consider temporary roles on a case-by-case basis), the contract duration will be clearly stated in the job description.

 What level of experience do I need to have

 We are a small but dedicated team and therefore require a registration fee before we begin any search.
 This is to ensure we can dedicate our time to those serious about finding quality SEN Childcare.

 As an introduction agency we are looking for Sennies with a wide variety of experience which includes but is not limited to:

 Graduates and Students (Studies relating to SEN and/or childcare)